 View Profile Page

-Dr. Borgerson is fluent in Malagasy, manages an active field team of 15 research staff and numerous interventions to improve food security and reduce unsustainable hunting in Madagascar, including programs on endangered lemur hunting, poultry, and the edible native insect, Zanna tennebrosa (Bacon Bugs).
-In addition to her field research and active development interventions, she serves as a board member for the NGO MAHERY (Madagascar Health and Environmental Research) and is a commission member for the Madagascar Section of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Primate Specialist Group.
-She teaches numerous courses, including: Introduction to Physical Anthropology; Environmental Anthropology; Human Behavior for Biodiversity Conservation; and Planetary Health.
+Dr. Borgerson is fluent in Malagasy, manages an active field team of 15 research staff and numerous interventions to improve food security and reduce unsustainable hunting in Madagascar, including programs on endangered lemur hunting, poultry, and the edible native insect, Zanna tenebrosa (Sakondry; Bacon Bugs).
+In addition to her field research and active development interventions, she runs Full Forests, serves as a board member for numerous NGOs, and is a commission member for the Madagascar Section of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Primate Specialist Group.
+She teaches numerous courses, including: Introduction to Physical Anthropology (ANTH101); Human Culture for Biodiversity Conservation (ANTH165); Planetary Health (ANTH404/504); Primate Behavior and Ecology (ANTH402/502 at the zoo!); and Primate Research Methods (ANTH403/503 at the zoo!).

 2015-2017.
 Postdoctoral Fellow, Harvard University.